Learning Context-Adaptive Task Constraints for Robotic Manipulation: CONSTRAINT-BASED CONTROL FRAMEWORK

 where $\mathbf{\dot{q}} \in \mathbb{R}^{N}$ is the robot's reference joint velocity, $N$ the number of robot joints, $M$ is the number of task constraints and $\mathbf{A}_{w,i} = \mathbf{WA}_i \in \mathbb{R}^{6 \times N}$ is the weighted task Jacobian related to the $i$-th task.
 The term $\mathbf{W} \in \mathbb{R}^{6 \times 6}$ is a diagonal matrix containing the \textit{task weights} $\mathbf{w}=(w_1\ldots w_6)$.
 The solution of Equation~(\ref{eq:opt_problem}) is computed using the damped Pseudo Inverse method as described in~\cite{Maciejewski1988}.
 The task weights thereby balance the importance of the constraint variables.
 For example, when controlling only the position of the robot in Cartesian space, the orientation might be irrelevant, so the corresponding task weights can be set to zero.
 This means the tasks are not hierarchically organized as in~\cite{Sentis2006}, but the solution is computed as a weighted combination of the control outputs.
 In the over-constrained case, an approximate solution will be assumed, governed by the values of the weights.

 We prefer task weights, also referred to as \textit{soft task priorities}, over strict hierarchies here, since they facilitate the application of machine learning methods as described in the next section.
+In the following sections, we will use the terms "task weights" and "soft task priorities" equivalently.

+The term \textit{task constraint} is not uniquely defined in the robotics literature.
+Here, we define a task constraint as a pose/twist pair $(\mathbf{x}(t),\mathbf{v}(t))$ with associated soft task priorities $\mathbf{w}(t)$.
+Each of these pose/twist pairs describes the relative motion of two robot coordinate frames during task execution and can be used as input to the controller in Equation~(\ref{eq:pose_control}).
+Since the task constraints and soft task priorities are functions of time, they may change during task execution and can be described as time-indexed trajectories.